wso2/docs-updates/en/docs/updates/faq.md

 ### What can I do in case of an issue?

-If you encounter any issues when using WSO2 updates, report a issue on [Support Portal](https://wso2.com/contact/?ref=subscription).
-Please be sure to attach the details of the error when you report it.
-You can get the details by getting the log files in `updates/logs` in the product directory.
+If you encounter any issues while using WSO2 updates, and you have a valid subscription, please report the issue on the [Support Portal](https://support.wso2.com/support).
+Be sure to attach the details of the error when making the report.
+You can obtain the details by accessing the log files in 'updates/logs' within the product directory.<br>

+If you do not have a subscription, kindly reach out to us through the [contact page](https://wso2.com/contact/) for assistance.

 ### How can I know what changes are included in an update?